This is part 2 of the series IHP with Elm

 package.json and we might as well run it at the

-npm start command to update it regularly.
+run-dev-elm command to make sure we update it frequently.

 Write some Elm